Jean-Christophe Boucher

 G. Kent Fellows

-Kent Fellows, Ph.D, is an Assistant Professor in the Department of Economics and School of Public Policy at the University of Calgary.
+Kent Fellows, Ph.D, is an Assistant Professor of Economics and the Director of Graduate Programs for the School of Public Policy at the University of Calgary.

 Dr. Fellows’ current research agenda focuses on the area of computational economics as applied to the construction and use of large-scale quantitative models of inter-sector and interprovincial trade within Canada.
 Kent is the Associate Program Director for The School of Public Policy’s Canadian Northern Corridor research program, aimed at studying the concept of a multi-modal linear infrastructure right of way through Canada’s North and near North, a project endorsed by the Senate of Canada.